Do you know how to reduce stress in your life?

 The Japanese have a practice known as ‘Kaizen’ which is just a way of saying continual improvement.

-What that means is that you constantly strive to be better at what you do.
+Fortunately, what that means is that you constantly strive to be better at what you do.

-By making small improvements over time.
+Simply, by making small improvements over time.

 For example, if you’re about to go to bed and your living room is a little messy, you may wish to clean it up a little before you hit the sack.

-This will maintain the order in your house.
+Of course, this will maintain the order in your house.

 If you have a ton of documents in your office that need a proper filing system, what could you do?

-You could dedicate 15 minutes a day every day before you leave work to file your paperwork.
+Generally speaking, you could dedicate 15 minutes a day every day before you leave work to file your paperwork.

-Over time, you’ll have organized everything well.
+Sooner or later, over time you’ll have organized everything well.
 Some projects are time-consuming.

-By doing a little daily, you’ll be able to complete these massive tasks with relative ease.
+In fact, by doing a little daily, you’ll be able to complete these massive tasks with relative ease.

 Apply the 3 tips above and get your life organized.